Graduate Admissions Requirements

 - Letters of recommendation must be from academic and/or professional sources.
 Letters of recommendation submitted from non-academic or non-verifiable sources (e.g. Yahoo, Gmail, Hotmail, etc email exchanges) are not accepted.

-Completed applications will be reviewed by the Center's Admissions Committee.
+Completed applications will be reviewed by the Graduate Studies' Admissions Committee.
+Under no circumstances will an incomplete application be reviewed.
 All prospective students are encouraged to apply, but preference is given to students who meet the following criteria-

 - Bachelor's degree with overall GPA of 3.0 or higher